agoor97/Airbnb-new-Bookings-prediction/README.md

 ## In this recruiting competition, Airbnb challenges you to predict in which country a new user will make his or her first booking.
 ## The Evaluation Metic is (ndcg_score).
 -------------------------
-### This Notebook will achieve about 0.87 for ndcg_score on test dataset.
+### This Notebook achieved about 0.87 for ndcg_score on test dataset.
 -------------------------